United States Department of State

 Education completed in foreign colleges or universities may be used to meet Federal job requirements for this position if the applicant can show that foreign education is comparable to education received in the United States.
 It is the responsibility of the applicant to provide such evidence when applying for Federal jobs.
 To view how foreign education is evaluated for federal jobs please CLICK HERE.

-Specialized Experience Requirements:
+A. Specialized Experience Requirements:

 Specialized experience is professional work that demonstrates the applicant has acquired, and is able to apply, specific knowledge, skills and abilities appropriate to Foreign Service Information Management Specialist positions.